Food and Drink in Brittany in 2019

-The nearest coastal area to La Boudonniere specialising in shellfish produce is the world famous oyster centre and picturesque port of Cancale which is approx 25 minutes away.
+The nearest coastal area to La Boudonniere Gites specialising in shellfish produce is the world famous oyster centre and picturesque port of Cancale which is approx 25 minutes away.
+It is the oysters from Cancale that you will find served in many of the most popular restaurants in Paris.
 Beautiful beaches, attractive harbour and fabulous restaurants make Cancale a must visit destination for all tourists.
 However, you will find that most restaurants in the Ille et Vilaine region and especially around the coastal areas serve a wide selection of quality fish and shellfish meals.
-Additionally there are many other pretty small ports and harbours within a short distance of La Boudonniere to explore during your holiday.
+Additionally there are many other pretty small ports and harbours within a short distance that you can choose to explore during your holiday.

-Brittany has a strong agricultural tradition, and is famous for its early vegetables and its salted butter.
+Brittany has a strong agricultural tradition and is famous for its early vegetables and its salted butter.
 Other delicacies for which the region is famous include “crêpes” (pancakes) and galettes [savoury pancakes] as well as a variety of Breton pastries, the most famous being the Breton butter cake or Kouign Amann .
-Unlike most regions of France, Brittany does not have a great tradition in cheese.
-There are no famous Brittany cheeses; a number of local cheeses are however produced, and these are often available in restaurants and good food stores.
+Unlike most regions of France, Brittany does not have a great tradition in cheese though a number of local cheeses are produced, and these are often available in restaurants and good food stores.
 On the other hand, Brittany is famous for its butter.